aninelome/ComputationalPhysics/Project5/README.md

 - main.cpp
 - plotting.py

-The file functions.cpp contains .....
+The file functions.cpp contains functions making matrices A and B required for the Crank-Nicolson approach, and solving the required matrix equations.
+We also make the potential and the initial wave function in this file.

-In main.cpp we .....
+In main.cpp we run the simluation and save the desired results to bins.

-In plotting.py we plot the results ...
+In plotting.py we read the bins created in main.cpp and plot the results.

 ## How to build and run the program